jfspps/Spring_weblogin/README.md

-# Spring Security and Thymeleaf login template #
+# WebLogin, a Spring security and Thymeleaf login template #

 Web-login is Spring Security 5 application intended for other Spring based projects, and edited as desired.
 This project will be integrated with [SRM-Spring](https://github.com/jfspps/SRM-Spring) project, which also comes with instructions regarding the set-up of MySQL in a Docker container.